 Here’s the good news.
-There’s 193 calories per slice here.
-That’s not bad, boo! 👊 You could have two slices with a cup of tea or coffee and call it a hearty breakfast!
+There are 228 calories per slice here.
+That’s not bad, boo!
+You could have a piece with a cup of tea or coffee and call it a hearty breakfast!

 OH OH!
 Third side note!
 Brilliant idea: This should be on your Easter Brunch menu!
 I’d make two loaves for that, just to be on the safe side.

 - 1½ cups all-purpose flour

 - 1 teaspoon baking powder